CupertinoAppBar

 Determines whether the app bar transitions between routes.

-, this app bar will animate on top of route transitions when the destination
+If True, this app bar will animate on top of route transitions when the

 This transition also occurs during edge back swipe gestures, mimicking native iOS behavior.